Adolf Diekmann: Aftermath

 After hearing the testimony of Diekmann, the commander of the 4th SS Panzer Grenadier Regiment, SS-Standartenführer Sylvester Stadler, ordered that he should face a court-martial for ordering the massacre at Oradour-sur-Glane.
 SS-Brigadeführer Heinz Lammerding, Das Reich's division commander, agreed with the decision.
-However, all charges against Diekmann were dropped after he was killed near Noyers-Bocage while fighting in Normandy against British troops on 29 June 1944.
+All charges against Diekmann were dropped after he was killed near Noyers-Bocage while fighting in Normandy against British troops on 29 June 1944.
 Diekmann, who was not wearing a helmet at the time of his death, was killed by shrapnel to his head from a British artillery shell.
 He was buried at La Cambe German war cemetery in block 25, row 4, grave 121.

 Legacy

 On 12 January 1953, a military tribunal in Bordeaux heard the charges against the surviving 65 of the 200 or so SS men who had been involved in the Oradour-sur-Glane massacre.
-Only 20 defendants were convicted of war crimes.
-Although Diekmann was dead, the tribunal found him overall responsible for ordering the killings.
+20 defendants were convicted of war crimes.
+Diekmann was dead but the tribunal found him responsible for ordering the killings.
 Almost 70 years after the massacre, former soldiers from Diekmann's command were still being investigated over the killings.
 On 8 January 2014, Werner Christukat, an 88-year-old former member of the 3rd Company of the 1st Battalion of the 4th SS Panzer Grenadier Regiment was charged, by the state court in Cologne, with 25 charges of murder and hundreds of counts of accessory to murder in connection with the massacre in Oradour-sur-Glane.
 The suspect, who was identified only as Werner C., had until 31 March 2014 to respond to the charges.
 If the case had gone to trial, it might have been held in a juvenile court because the suspect was only 19 at the time the crime occurred.
 According to his attorney, Rainer Pohlen, the suspect acknowledged being at the village but denied being involved in any killings.
-On 9 December 2014, the court dropped the case, citing a lack of any witness statements or reliable documentary evidence able to disprove the suspect's contention that he was not a part of the massacre.
+On 9 December 2014, the court dropped the case, citing a lack of witness statements or reliable documentary evidence able to disprove the suspect's contention that he was not a part of the massacre.

 Personal life

 Diekmann met Hedwig Meindle, a medical student, when Germany invaded Czechoslovakia.
 They were married on 12 February 1940 and had sons Rainer (born 11 March 1942) and Uwe Rudolf (born 1943).
 The family lived in Elbogen, near Hedwig's parents.
 Diekmann was sent to France shortly after the wedding.
 After Adolf's death, Hedwig remarried and the children left Elbogen to live in the Bavarian Forest.
 Hedwig later joined them and opened a medical practice in Monheim, Swabia.
 According to her son Rainer, her first husband's name was taboo to mention.
 According to a 2014 interview, Diekmann's eldest son Rainer had heard from his maternal grandfather's wife that his father Adolf had done "something very serious over there [Oradour] during the war."
 Several years later, Rainer learned of his father's culpability for the massacre.